vrbait1107/EVENT_BRANDING_APPLICATION/README.md

 **For Administrator**

-- Emails: Check Emails from admin_information table in sql file also check Roles of Admins (College, Faculty Coordinator and Student Coordinator)
+- Emails: Check Emails from admin_information table in sql file also check Roles of Admins (Shodh Administrator, Synergy Administrator, Faculty Coordinator and Student Coordinator)
 - Password: Admin@123 (For All Administrators)

 **NOTE:**